Amazing countries Americans rarely visit but should

 Underrated gems

-While most Americans may be dreaming of a trip to Italy or Mexico to soak up some sights and sun, with travel finally back on the cards and after the uncertainty of the past few years, some may want to venture somewhere new.
-Whether it's discovering a lesser-known hidden gem or a remote island escape, here we take a look at some of the most underrated countries around the world that deserve a spot on your travel wish-list.
+While most Americans dream of a trip to Italy or Mexico to soak up sights and sun, most also underestimate the surprising treats and treasures that can come with visiting places less popular with their fellow travelers.
+Whether it's discovering a lesser-known European culture or a remote island escape, here we take a look at some of the most underrated countries around the world that deserve a spot on your wish list.

 Montenegro

-Overlooking the Adriatic Sea, with its incredible scenery, beautiful beaches and historic architecture, Montenegro is becoming the place to be in Europe.
-The country's highlights include idyllic mountain backdrops, charming port towns such as Kotor and the spectacular Durmitor National Park.
-Montenegro also boasts some excellent hiking trails, offering up some stunning views that make the effort worthwhile.
+Overlooking the Adriatic Sea, with incredible scenery, beautiful beaches, and historic architectural gems, Montenegro is becoming the place to be in Europe.
+The country's highlights include idyllic mountain backdrops, charming port towns such as Kotor, and the spectacular Durmitor National Park.
+Montenegro also boasts excellent hiking trails, offering up mountain and forest views that make the effort worthwhile.

 Nepal

-A beautiful blend of stunning Himalayan mountains, wildlife and ancient temples, Nepal is picture-perfect.
-While it's best known for being home to the magnificent Mount Everest, there’s more to this country than just epic mountain scenery.
+A beautiful blend of stunning Himalayan mountains, unusual wildlife, and ancient temples, Nepal is postcard-perfect.
+While it's best known for housing the magnificent Mount Everest, there’s more to this country than just epic mountaineering.
 Nepal has a diverse population, making it rich in a variety of cuisines and heritage sites.
-It is budget-friendly too, with plenty of accommodation, transport and food that won't break the bank.
-Animal lovers will enjoy trying to spot the desination's abundance of wildlife, such as Royal Bengal tigers, rhinos, elephants and crocodiles.

 Slovenia